 If you attend a University of Lincoln Open Day, you’ll be able to have a look at some of the accommodation that is available.
 The University also holds informal visit days on the third Wednesday of each month.
 On these days, our on campus accommodation will be open to view.
 If you’re unable to make any of the open days or visit days but are planning to make a trip to Lincoln then please let us know and we will do our best to accommodate a viewing.

-If you are unable to visit us at all, then please don’t worry as you can also view videos and 360° images of our university managed residences on and off campus on our YouTube channel.
+If you are unable to visit us at all, then please don’t worry as you can also view videos and 360° images of our university managed residences on and off campus on our YouTube channel and our Round Me Virtual Tours.

 Will I need to make a payment when I submit an application for accommodation?